flash62au/WiTcontroller/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RKnhfBCP_SQ?si=Z_nlVT7RNRzxInaN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**The name**

+*WiTcontroller* is a contraction of 'WiThrottle Controller' as it uses the WiThrottle Protocol for communications with the server.
+I pronounce it as 'Wit Controller', but you can pronounce it however you like.

+**Note:**

+  'WiThrottle' is a trademark owned by Brett Hoffman.
+It is also an iOS app  developed by Brett Hoffman.

+  The 'WiThrottle protocol' is a communications protocol developed by Brett Hoffman.
+It is used by WitController, JMRI, Engine Driver, the WiThrottle app and a number of other apps and DCC Command Stations.
+References in this document to a 'WiThrottle Server', refer to any server that can communicate using the 'WiThrottle protocol'.

 ---

 ## Prerequisites